needmorecowbell/Hamburglar/README.md

     - Adding a `-w` to hamburgler.py tells the script to handle the path as a url.
     - Currently this does not spider the page, it just analyzes the requested html content

-**Tips**
+**Hex Dump Mode**

+- `python3 hamburglar.py -x ~/file-to-dump`
+    - This just does a hex dump and nothing more right now -- could be piped into a file
+    - This will eventually be used for binary analysis **Tips**

 - Adding `-v` will set the script into verbose mode, and `-h` will show details of available arguments